Illarikam: Production

 After releasing the dubbed version of the Tamil film Uthamaputhiran in Telugu, A. V. Subbarao announced his next project Illarikam, with Nageswara Rao, based on the story of Vemapti Sadasivabrahmam.
-Jamuna was selected to pair with ANR.
-The pair had earlier collaborated in Nirupedalu (1954).
+This was Nageswara Rao's 74th film.

 Nageswara Rao suggested to remove the song "Niluvave Vaalu Kanuladaana" as he felt the audience may not like the teasing song, as by then the heroine had realised the truth, but the producer and the director felt otherwise.
 After its release, seeing the audience response to that song, Nageswara Rao conceded that he was wrong.
 T. Rama Rao started his career as an assistant director with Illarikam.

 Music

 Music was composed by T. Chalapathi Rao.
+The song "Niluvave Vaalu" was remixed by Mani Sharma in Lakshyam (2007).

 Remakes

 Illarikam was remade in four languages.
 L. V. Prasad produced the Hindi version titled Sasural (1961), which T. Prakash Rao directed.
+It was again remade in Hindi as Ghar Jamai (1992).
 A. V. Subbarao himself remade it in Kannada as Mane Aliya (1964), in Malayalam as Kalithozhan (1966) and in Tamil as Maadi Veettu Mappilai (1967).
 All these versions were box office hits.